 Absolute priority layer: A priority level can be defined for a UTRA frequency, a group of GSM frequencies or a E-UTRA frequency.

-CSG whitelist: A list provided by NAS containing all the CSG identities and their associated PLMN IDs of the CSGs to which the subscriber belongs.

-NOTE: This list is known as Allowed CSG List in Rel-8 Access Stratum specifications.

 Acceptable Cell: A cell that satisfies certain conditions as specified in 4.3.
 A UE can always attempt emergency calls on an acceptable cell.

 Available PLMN: A PLMN for which the UE has found at least one cell and read its PLMN identity.